ivanivlee/Modular-inversion/README.md

 The repo consists of two folders - 'src original algorithms' and 'counting the operations'.

 ## src original algorithms
 This folder contains the original algorithms implemented by design in the paper.
 They are tested on small primes, just to ensure the quality of the implementation.
-The tests are included (testgen).
-To do:
- - test it properly with bigger values
- - implement version with bigger numbers than signed integers

 ### Compilation
 - compile with `gcc LeftShift.c -o leftshift`

 Modified Penk - algorithm 1
-input: integer a, prime p (will have to figure out the bounds) issues to deal with:
+input: integer a, prime p (will have to figure out the bounds)

+issues to deal with:
 - binary input?
 - size of the input, regarding to the size of the registers

+Montgomery - algorithm 2
+input: integer a, prime p

+LeftShift - algorithm 3
+input: integer a, prime p

 TestGen:
 - program for generating test sh script for the other algorithms